 Belgium's King Leopold Forgotten Congo Genocide

-Under the reign of terror instituted by King Leopold II of Belgium (who ran the Congo Free State as his personal fief from 1885 to 1908), the population of the Congo was reduced by half with some estimates suggesting that as many as 10 million Congolese lost their lives.
+"Civilisation" was at the core of king Leopold II's pitch to European leaders in 1885 when they sliced up and allocated territories, awarding the Congo to Belgium's King, in what became known as the "Scramble for Africa".
+King Leopold promised a humanitarian and philanthropic mission that would improve the lives of Africans.
+However under the reign of terror instituted by him (who ran the Congo Free State as his personal fief from 1885 to 1908), the population of the Congo was reduced by half with some estimates suggesting that as many as 10 million Congolese lost their lives.

 This is based on the assessment of the 1919 Belgian government commission that stated that roughly half of the Congolese population perished during the Free State period.
 Since the first official census by the Belgian authorities in 1924 put the population at about 10 million, it means that the King Leopold and the Belgian administration in the colony were responsible for the deaths of around 10 million Congolese.